AlphaSpider/EMS---Event-Facilitation-module/Readme.md

 * Tech: Celery (Worker) + Redis (Message Broker).

-* Key Use Case: When an Admin clicks "Approve Event", the system must send emails to 500+ students.
+* Major Use Case: When an Admin clicks "Approve Event", the system must send emails to 500+ students.

 * Without Async: The Admin's browser freezes for 30 seconds while emails send.